thrifting

 an image of a white piggy bank

-These tips will hopefully give you a starting point for giving thrifting more of a focus.
-Some are more obvious than others, but with everything, exercise your own judgement.
 It’s also important to point out that if you’re struggling with your finances and need immediate help then you should get in touch with support services if you can.
 In the UK, these include the Money Advice Service, a statutory body that can assist with issues around debt and any other kind of financial hardship.

-Step 1: Inventory
+Step 1: Do an inventory

 If you’ve ever had to go through the tedious process of doing a mortgage application, you can replicate something similar to that.
 You don’t need to go into the nuts and bolts down to the last pack of sweets you bought, but if it helps you gauge your overall monthly spending, try and round out your weekly purchases.

 Once you’ve done that, examine your list.
-After you’ve accounted for the non-negotiables like bills, what are you regularly buying that you don’t actually need?
+After you’ve accounted for the non-negotiables like bills, what are you regularly buying that you don’t need?
 There are bound to be certain things in there that could be trimmed out of the equation.
-Sort those items into an inventory of ‘additional spending’ and you’ve now got a starting point for ideas of where cuts could be made.

-Step 2: The non-negotiables
+Step 2: Define the non-negotiables

 How non-negotiable are your non-negotiables?
 For example, your mortgage payment is definitely a non-negotiable (until renewal at least), but what about those bills?
 At the rate of sounding like Martin Lewis, there are usually ways you can maybe drive some of the costs of your bills down.